Food – articles about supply of this vital resource

 There are overlaps among these 4 categories.
 The energy commodities are industrial inputs, either as fuel or feedstock (e.g., for plastic).
 Precious metals have industrial uses (e.g., electrical connectors, film, catalytic converters).
 Agricultural products can be burned for energy.

-Most expert reports attribute the rise in commodity prices to several interrelated causes, with the following probably the most significant (stated in terms of food):
+Most expert reports attribute the rise in commodity prices since 2000 to several interrelated causes, with the following probably the most significant (stated in terms of food):

 1, Two decades of low food prices (in real terms food is cheaper than in the 1970′s), resulting in